 3. Exchange Semester Abroad

 This is sort of related to the previous advice, but might be a bit more challenging both financially and logistically.
-The main difficulty lies in being able to transfer classes from the host university, the best time to do this exchange would be your 2nd or 3rd year.
+The best time to do this exchange would be on either your 2nd or 3rd year.
 I already talk about my experience in this blogpost, but to summarize, doing a semester abroad is a great chance to travel around the world, learn about a new culture, and meet new friends.

 4. Research Project with a Supervisor